peardeck/policies/privacy-policy.md

 *Changes to this Privacy Policy*

 We manage changes to this Privacy Policy via [this public repository](https://github.com/peardeck/policies) hosted on GitHub.com.
-If we make a material change to this Privacy Policy with respect to how we collect and use your personal information, we will provide at least 30 days’ prior written notice to you by email to the email address specified in your account, if you have one, so that you have sufficient time to evaluate the change, and you can choose to opt-out by revoking Google Permission to your Pear Deck account before the change takes effect.  **IF YOU DO NOT ACCEPT THE TERMS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SERVICES.**
+If we make a material change to this Privacy Policy with respect to how we collect and use your personal information, we will provide at least 30 days’ prior written notice to you by email to the email address specified in your account, if you have one, so that you have sufficient time to evaluate the change, and you can choose to opt-out by revoking Google or Microsoft Permission to your Pear Deck account before the change takes effect.  **IF YOU DO NOT ACCEPT THE TERMS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SERVICES.**

 ## THE INFORMATION WE COLLECT AND STORE